iurilandolt/pipex/README.md

 `<< eof cmd1 | cmd2 | cmd3 ... | cmdn > file2`

-## opening the correct files and storing their given file descriptors.
+## Opening the correct files and storing their given file descriptors.

 These will be the first and last argument of the ./pipex call.